M0-White/Basic_Algorithm/README.md

 # Basic_Algorithm
-there are codes of some basic algorithms
+Here are my codes of some basic algorithms